-The role of the HR function has become essential in the company.
-Between recruitment, career management, training and administrative tasks, the HR department has never been so busy.
+The HR function is essential in the company.
+Between recruitment, career management, training, and administrative tasks, the HR department has never been so busy.
 Here’s why an integrated HR suite can help you.

-The key is to ask the right questions to achieve this:
+The first step is to ask the right questions:

 - Are my processes efficient?